Do I Have PA?

 Since each of these conditions are relatively common and can have other causes, they are usually treated separately without any connection to primary aldosteronism.
 Patients are sent to separate specialists without team-based coordination of their care, and on the long road to a belated diagnosis of PA, they are unsuccessfully treated for widely differing disorders while primary aldosteronism remains ignored.

-In many patients, the following signs are indicative of primary aldosteronism:
+In many patients, and particularly those with resistant hypertension, the following signs and symptoms are highly indicative of primary aldosteronism:

 - Fatigue, which can be debilitating and does not improve with sleep,

 - “Brain fog” or cognitive impairment ranging from memory loss to difficulty focusing,

 - Reduced resistance to stress, and

 The sodium reabsorption caused by excess aldosterone is accompanied by potassium loss.
 The greater the loss, the more intense symptoms are:

 - Palpitations (i.e., irregular, strong or fast heartbeat),

 - Muscle cramps, or even spasms and paralysis.

 Some patients report difficulty maintaining sufficient magnesium levels, and find that increasing their magnesium intake improves their potassium levels.
 In response to sodium reabsorption, the kidneys also release hydrogen.
 Because hydrogen must be tightly controlled to maintain optimal acid balance, the body compensates for the loss of hydrogen with an increase in bicarbonate.
 The mechanism is called alkalosis, and patients with PA who are subject to it often experience shallow breathing.